Opetushallitus/opiskelijavalinnat-utils/httpclient/README.md

 * Built in retry: `retryOnError(times, delayMs)`
 * Uses Apache Httpclient 4.5.2, but you can write an adapter for other http client libraries.
   Just implement your own OphHttpClientProxy, OphHttpClientProxyRequest and OphHttpResponse
-* Supports OPH's CSRF protection and clientSubSystem
+* Supports OPH's CSRF protection and Caller-Id header

 # Usage